![]() |

 more than 3 years old looks like it's been attacked with a ball ping hammer.

-Instead of the expected flat spit of land I encounter the Sierra de Samana that rises as high as 1,500 feet before plunging down to the Atlantic on the north coast and the Bahia (Bay) de Samana on the southern shore.
+Instead of finding a flat spit of land, I encounter the Sierra de Samana that rises as high as 1,500 feet before plunging down to the Atlantic on the north coast and the Bahia (Bay) de Samana on the south shore.
 A narrow mountain road with hairpin turns finally deposits me in the small coastal village of Las Terrenas, my destination.
-At Las Terrenas I stop at one of the small beachside stands for lunch and a chilled El Presidente.
+At Las Terrenas I stop at one of the small beach side stands for lunch and a chilled El Presidente.
 I'm not only surprised at how fatigued I am from imitating Rusty Wallace but at how little of the north coast scenery I remember.
 I'd only looked at the road ahead so I could spot the next oncoming obstacle.
 The first thing I truly notice since leaving Puerto Plata is the long narrow beach of Las Terrenas that seemingly extends to the horizon.
-It's one of Samana's many terrific beaches.
-Whale Watching in the Samana Peninsula Go To Dominican Republic Homepage
+But it's just one of Samana's many terrific beaches.
+And the access to them has become much easier with the new DR highway from Santo Domingo that cuts the driving time from the capital city from 5 hours to only 2 hours.
+Samana City Sights To Dominican Republic Homepage

 |